DavidMiles1925/water_alarm_clock/README.md

 >>1.
 Turn on the device.
 >
 >>2.
 You will be prompted with some basic instructions, and then you will be asked to enter the date and time, one item at a time.
->>See the technical notes for more information about setting the time.
 >
 >>3.
 Use the 'MINUTE' button to change the value on the screen.
 If you pass your desired value, simply keep going and it will circle around again.
 >>> Note: Time will need to be set in 24hr format.
 Clock will display AM/PM format.